yo-aka-gene/yamada_SAH/README.md

 3. run `make init` cmd in the cloned directory. (**WARNING**: if you rather not use the make cmd, you need to edit `docker-compose.yml` to specify your user id)
 4. jupyter notebook is succesfully launched.

-### Data Avalilability of Our Primary Data
+### Data Avalilability of Our Primary Immunostaining Data
-1. if you used `make init` cmd above, zip file has been automatically downloaded.
-2. run `make fmt-data` cmd to unzip the data, and the rawdata file will be automatically formatted.
+1. run `make histology-data` cmd to download the data, and the rawdata file will be automatically formatted.
-3. To unzip the file you need a pwd.
+2. To unzip the file you need a pwd.
 Check [here](https://docs.google.com/document/d/1mWYTNaSMP3A-MsR-W2q6ocpkTeiid-B0yP-AFFaHDxE/edit?usp=sharing) for details.

-### Data Availability of Other Secondary Data
+### Data Availability of Secondary Data
-1. if you used `make init` cmd above, both `GSE79416` and `GSE167110` have been automatically downloaded; otherwise, run `make gse79416` or `make gse167110` to download respective data.
+1. if you used `make init` cmd above, `GSE79416` has been automatically downloaded; otherwise, run `make gse79416` to download respective data.

 ---
 ## Copyright of the datasets